Congress gets Karnataka Dy CM, Speaker posts ahead of Kumaraswamy swearing-in

-The Congress party got the lion’s share of the Karnataka cabinet along with the posts of Karnataka Deputy Chief Minister and the Vidhana Soudha Speaker after discussions over the power-sharing deal with JD(S) concluded in Bengaluru on Tuesday evening.
+The Congress party got the lion’s share of the Karnataka Cabinet, along with the posts of Karnataka Deputy Chief Minister and the Vidhana Soudha Speaker, after discussions over the power-sharing deal with the JD(S) concluded in Bengaluru on Tuesday evening.
 Karnataka Congress president G Parameshwara will take oath as Deputy CM along with Chief Minister designate H D Kumaraswamy tomorrow.
 The post of the Speaker went to Congress MLA K R Ramesh Kumar, according to news agency ANI.

 Revealing the breakup of the cabinet, Congress’ state in-charge K C Venugopal told ANI that the party has been alloted 22 out of the 34 ministries.
 The remaining 12 went to its ally JD(S).
 The allocation of the portfolios will be decided after the floor test, he added.